 Land and Water Conservation Fund Grants Now Available -Applications accepted through March 30, 2018

 (Helena, MT) – Montana State Parks (stateparks.mt.gov) announced today that federal Land and Water Conservation Fund (LWCF) grants are now available for local, public and outdoor recreation projects in Montana.
-Applications are accessible through the online system at fundingmt.org and must be submitted by Friday, March 30, 2018 at 5pm.
+Applications are accessible at http://stateparks.mt.gov/recreation/lwcf.html and must be submitted by Friday, March 30, 2018 at 5pm.

 Cities, counties, school districts, conservation districts, Indian Nations, and similar entities are eligible to apply.
 Typical facilities funded in the past include ball fields, city parks campgrounds, golf courses, ice-skating ponds, picnic facilities, tennis courts, outdoor swimming pools, splash parks, and playground equipment.